-JF also supplied Options with an undated "Alternative Investment - Store First Member Declaration and Indemnity" which Mr G had signed.
-This document had a table at the start which detailed the member's name, address, scheme name, investment name and type.
-In the space for 'Adviser', "Jackson Francis" was written.
-The document read:
+On 26 July 2012 JF supplied Options with an undated "Alternative Investment - Store First Member Declaration and Indemnity" which Mr W had signed.
+This read:

-"I, [Mr G] being the member of the above Scheme instruct Carey Pension Trustees UK Ltd to Purchase a Leasehold Storage Unit(s) in the Store First investment through Harley-Scott Holdings Ltd for a consideration of £18,750 on my behalf for the above Scheme.
+"I, [Mr W] being the member of the above Scheme instruct Carey Pension Trustees UK Ltd to Purchase a Leasehold Storage Unit(s) in the Store First investment through Harley-Scott Holdings Ltd for a consideration of £..... on my behalf for the above Scheme.